yowlonglee/Enhanced-Powergaming-Scripts/README.md

 ##### MO-RANGER

-This is a script specifically designed for the Ranger class.
+This is a script specifically designed for the Ranger class (NON-dual or multi).
 This script will cast pre-buff spells when the "D" key is pressed.
 In addition to pre-buffing, the script will intelligently heal and use abilities both in and out of combat.
+If you are playing a Cleric/Ranger dual or multiclass, please use the MO-Core or MO-BasicAI script instead.

 ##### MO-SKALD